aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicercache/_index.md

 | --- | --- | --- |
 | value | [SlicerCacheCrossFilterType](../slicercachecrossfiltertype/) | The value to set. |

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Slicer.ShowTypeOfItemsWithNoData](../slicer.showtypeofitemswithnodata/) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getList() {#getList--}

 <b>@deprecated.</b> Please use the 'list' property instead.
-Returns whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.
-Read-only
+Indicates whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.

 ```javascript
 getList() : boolean;